eyedeekay/si-i2p-plugin/README.md

 Still a little unreliable when it has to download a bunch of stuff from a single site.
 If it times out, refreshing the page usually works.
 This is happening much less often now.
 It helps to have a well-integrated router.

+I wonder if I could make it talk to TorButton?

 Elephant in the room #1, it's kind of unfortunately named.
 I really have a knack for that shit.